lanl/Quantum-Volume-in-Practice/README.md

 ### Directories with data

-The majority of the data, which takes quite a bit of storage space, can be found at [this Zenodo link](https://zenodo.org/record/6360668#.Y-tVOcHMKEu) (doi: 10.21227/h5e9-m398)
+The majority of the data, which takes quite a bit of storage space, can be found at [this Zenodo link](https://zenodo.org/record/6360668#.Y-tVOcHMKEu) (doi: 10.21227/h5e9-m398).
+The remaining data that is not in the Zenodo dataset is contained in these directories (or if the data took up sufficiently little storage it was put here as well):

 - `results_IonQ/` contains the measurements from executing the circuits on the IonQ Harmony through Braket.
 - `results_Quantinuum/` contains the measurements from executing the QV circuits on Quantinuum H1-2
 - `results_IBMQ_blackbox/` contains the measurements from exeuting the QV circuits on IBMQ backends with the Qiskit execute command, this means that transpilation is done on the user end.
+- `results_Rigetti_subgraph_enumeration/` contains the raw measurements from executing the QV circuits on the two Rigetti backends Aspen-11 and Aspen-M-1.
+The filename convention is `device_n_idx_SUBGRAPH_`.
+An example filename is `Aspen-11_n3_idx524_24_25_23_`, which means the data is from Aspen-11, the QV circuit size is 3, the exact QV circuit index (which is consistent with the indexing in `raw_QASM_uncompiled_QV_circuits/`, and qubits `24_25_23` were the qubits used to execute the circuit.
+These measurements are directly from the Quil job files, which are represented as numpy files.
+So the direct raw data can be parsed using `numpy.load` for each of these files.

 ## How to Cite?